 Why the energy industry is leading the EV charging race

-The energy industry is a critical player in creating a sustainable economy and leading us towards a carbon-neutral energy system.
 Lowering our carbon footprint is largely done by replacing fossil-based fuels with renewable energy.
 This is where energy companies and electric vehicles can join forces to create a superpower.

 Not only does electric vehicle (EV) charging create new revenue streams, but it can be used as a tool for stabilizing the grid when renewable energy production causes volatility.
 Still, EVs can’t realize their full potential without energy suppliers— and vice versa.